IFM-Tech-Connect-Bootcamp/Expense-Tracker-Project/docs/PRESENTATION_LAYER_IMPLEMENTATION.md

 ## Overview

 I have successfully implemented a complete, clean, and production-ready presentation layer for the User Management bounded context.
-The implementation follows Django REST Framework patterns while maintaining Clean Architecture principles, providing a robust HTTP API that seamlessly integrates with the application layer handlers.
-The layer includes comprehensive request/response serialization, JWT-based authentication, OpenAPI documentation, and graceful error handling.
+The implementation follows Django REST Framework patterns while maintaining Clean Architecture principles, providing a robust HTTP API that seamlessly integrates with the application layer handlers. **The layer has been converted from async to sync architecture for improved team maintainability and simplified development patterns.** The implementation includes comprehensive request/response serialization, JWT-based authentication, OpenAPI documentation, and graceful error handling.

 ## 🏗️ Architecture & Structure